emiliaquiroga/emiliaquiroga/README.md

 ## Hi, I'm María Emilia🫧
 💻 I'm just a 🎀girlie🎀 pursuing a Technical Diploma in Programming at the National Technological University (UTN) 🇦🇷.

 🧩 This semester I'm learning:
-- PHP SLIM -> Developing a Restaurant app -> API REST
+- PHP SLIM -> Developing a Restaurant app -> API REST & HTTPS Requests.
-- HTTPS Requests
 - HTML, CSS and JavaScript

 🧮 Previous semesters I've learnt:
-- Python -> and also Pygames
+- Python -> and Pygames!
 - C# .NET
 - JavaScript -> vanilla

 📢 Languages:
-- Spanish
+Spanish || English (fluid)
-- English -> fluid
-- Mandarin Chinese -> basic, I've passed the HSK1.

 📬How to reach me:
-- Linkedin: /in/emiliaquiroga/
-- Email: emiliaquiroga46@gmail.com
+Linkedin: /in/emiliaquiroga/ || Email: emiliaquiroga46@gmail.com